Does Cheltenham Welcomes Refugees (CWR) only support Syrian refugees?

 How can I donate to Cheltenham Welcomes Refugees?

-If you wish to financially support refugees locally, you can donate to GARAS (Gloucestershire Action for Refugees and Asylum Seekers), who are overseeing the resettlement process in all of Gloucestershire.
+If you wish to financially support refugees locally, we recommend donating to GARAS (Gloucestershire Action for Refugees and Asylum Seekers), who oversee the resettlement process in all of Gloucestershire.
 They are also the first port of call for other refugees and asylum seekers in Gloucestershire who are not currently receiving any of the support which Syrian families entering through the SVPRP are.

-Cheltenham Welcomes Refugees will hold specific fundraising events and appeals in the future when we identify specific needs, and we hope you might consider donating at that time.
+Cheltenham Welcomes Refugees will hold specific fundraising events and appeals in the future when we identify specific needs, particularly with regards to community engagement over National Refugee Week, and we hope you might consider donating at that time.
 You can read more about our donations policy here.